seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 If thou wouldst not entomb thyself alive
 And case thy reputation in thy tent;
 Whose glorious deeds, but in these fields of late,
-Made emulous missions ’mongst the gods themselves
+Made emulous missions 'mongst the gods themselves
 And drave great Mars to faction.

 **ACHILLES**